Saturday, December 31, 2016

 Review

 THE SANTA CLAUSE was released in 1994 as a star vehicle for comedian Tim Allen after his previous role in the television sitcom Home Improvement.
-While this isn't the best holiday film, it has some merits, of launching Tim Allen's career in the movie business and plenty of fun to attract the family audience while lifting their spirits for Christmas.
+While this isn't the best holiday film, it has some merits, helping to launch Tim Allen's career in the movie business and plenty of fun to attract the family audience while lifting their spirits for Christmas.
 The movie's storyline is easy to follow and far too predictable.
 Tim Allen has put the gift wrapping to himself as the average businessman/father who unwittingly becomes the mythological childhood figure of Kris Kringle, a.k.a.
 Santa Claus.

 The film is a Christmas comedy, fun-filled and joyous with cheer and laughter.
 The sequels are not as good as the original SANTA CLAUSE movie.
 I recommend this movie to children and their families every Christmas Eve before it has to be over in the morning.